polyaxon/polyaxon/site/docs/core/query-syntax/index.md

 ## Query by combining multiple conditions

-Every time you put a comma `,` Polyaxon will filter further  by the condition that comes after the comma.
+Every time you put a comma `,` Polyaxon will filter further= by the condition that comes after the comma.

 ## Entities